*ENTRY UPLOADED EVERY OTHER SUNDAY*

 Bet you’re wondering what I’ll be discussing this week.
 I’m ready to admit the truth.
 Yes, I’m a villain.
 I’m charming, self-interested, and a bit egotistical at times.
 But I’m far from a reprobate villain; I’m indifferent to my opposition.
 This confession wasn’t hard for me because I’ve come to terms with the empathic narcissism that saved my life.
 I believe in self-preservation with no harm to anyone.
 I’m uninterested in hierarchies, unspoken social rules, or manipulative tactics.
 I led with empathy, but I’m not oblivious to the ruthless world around me.
 Simpleton often mistake empathy for a weakness they can exploit.
 Villains like Dexter and Mardara are highly revered in my book because of their duality.
 As I dive deeper into sociology and human behavior, I’ve uncovered that the main emotion that propels every villain’s ventures is grief.
 The inability to properly process grief and transmute vengeance is a key motivator in most villains’ rageful undertakings.

 One of my favorite Frank Kafka quotes says, “I was ashamed of myself when I realized that life was a costume party and I attended with my real face.”
 Kafka’s work has a way of leaving me ruminating for days on end.
 Most people don’t dare to attend life’s parties with their real faces, the same way that some people can’t help but move in cohorts with others.
 I used to reject the premise that I was a villain, but not anymore.
-On multiple occasions, I played the native role so well with people who tried to manipulate me that they painted me out to be the villain.
+On multiple occasions, I played the native role so well with people who tried to manipulate me that they painted me as the villain.
 My self-assurance and confidence won’t allow me to step on someone else’s neck for an extra ego boost.
 Having the label of the villain placed on me wrongfully brought a level of vibrancy into my life that relinquished my desire to be understood by others.
 Individuality, authenticity, and empathy are expensive attributes that money can’t buy.
 This realization is the reason I’ve remained indifferent.

 Mardra Uchiha is by far one of the best villains in Naturo.
 Those born in the midst of warfare, grief, and bitterness were destined to be impacted by them.
 It’s undeniable that with wars comes casualty, but the loss of a loved one is difficult regardless of the circumstances.
 The loss of Mardra’s brother made him hostile and cynical.
 He truly believed that conflict and death were the only way to achieve true peace.
 Personally, his story is admirable because while everyone thought he was dead and gone, he disappeared to plot his retaliation.
 My first encounter with tragedy was my father’s funeral, more specifically, after the burial.
 I remember the smell of pity mixed with Haitian food, the words of encouragement, and the numerous small pieces of paper with contact information from strangers.
 Grief is kinda like black mold, silent but deadly.
 It has the power to radicalize your life in an unseen way.
-In the “Gift of Grief”, Tanner discusses how grief offers opportunities to help establish or reestablish values and goals.
+In the “Gift of Grief, Tanner discusses how grief offers opportunities to help establish or reestablish values and goals.
 In Marda’s case, his grief led him on a ruthless path to avenge the loss of his siblings.
 After years of compartmentalizing my grief, finally addressing the loss of my father brought me back to the goals and promises we made.

 Previously, I discussed the effects of misinformation, which can result in ostracization.
 Along with the damaging slurs that are attached to you once you go from Muse to Villain.
 A transition where you’re forced to grieve the connection and that specific version of yourself.
 The role of the Villain is comfortable for me because I don’t fear the darkness, not in me or around me.
 Grieve taught me that no matter how much you might try to avoid it, you must walk its path, or else it will wait patiently on your return.
 I’ll be elaborating more on this next week.